-If you are travelling by train, you can use either Blenheim Airport or Picton Airport which offers regular flights to various destinations.
-Buses services also run scheduled and on demand services to Nelson Lakes National Park, St Arnaud and Kahurungi National Park.
+If you are traveling by train, you can use either Blenheim Airport or Picton Airport which offers regular flights to various destinations.
+Buses services also run scheduled and on-demand services to Nelson Lakes National Park, St Arnaud, and Kahurangi National Park.
 There is a great limitation of public transport in Marlborough and getting around can be hectic at times.
-Marlborough Sounds is the region’s jewel and this aquatic playground is a top destination for dolphin and bird watching, kayaking, sailing and walking.
-This is a must visit place during your holiday vacation in Marlborough.
+Marlborough Sounds is the region’s jewel and this aquatic playground is a top destination for dolphin and bird watching, kayaking, sailing, and walking.
+This is a must-visit place during your holiday vacation in Marlborough.

 There are also many fantastic vineyards in Marlborough that stretch up to Awatere and Wairau valleys.
-Lake Grassmere in Marlborough is a unique place where seawater in the area is changed to huge salt piles though evaporation that is facilitated by the hot sun.
+Lake Grassmere in Marlborough is a unique place where seawater in the area is changed to huge salt piles through evaporation that is facilitated by the hot sun.
 It is also a paradise for birdwatchers as well.
-The widely celebrated Marlborough Wine Festival takes place annually during the month of February and you get to experience the more than 200 wines produced in the 40 local wineries and delicious gourmet food.
-This is the longest running food and wine festival in New Zealand.
+The widely celebrated Marlborough Wine Festival takes place annually during February and you get to experience the more than 200 wines produced in the 40 local wineries and delicious gourmet food.
+This is the longest-running food and wine festival in New Zealand.
 Another annual event is the garden Marlborough which is celebrated for an entire week during October where the finest gardens in Marlborough are showcased to locals and international visitors.